Currently, AMSNY is supporting post-baccalaureate programs with two tracks.

 Renaissance School of Medicine at Stony Brook University

 The Physiology and Biophysics Master’s Program is a 30-credit Master of Science degree program, with a curriculum emphasis on physiology and biomedical sciences.
 Students are referred to the program through the medical school admission process at Stony Brook University.
-Students have a guaranteed acceptance to Stony Brook University School of Medicine as long as they maintain a cumulative GPA of 3.3 or better within the program, meet M.S. program curricular requirements, and earn an MCAT total score of ≥500 (with no less than 123 in Critical Analysis and Thinking Skills and no less than 124 in each of the remaining 3 sections).
+Students have a guaranteed acceptance to Stony Brook University School of Medicine as long as they maintain a cumulative GPA of 3.3 or better within the program, meet M.S. program curricular requirements, and earn an MCAT total score of ≥500 (with no less than 124 in any section and scores may not be interchanged from other exams).
 Eligible students may enroll in the 12-month or 18-month thesis degree program option.

 SUNY Upstate Medical University